gabetucker2/gostack/README.md

 <h2 name = "footer">Footer</h1>

-This project was created by Gabe Tucker.
+This project was created by Gabe Tucker with the help of Andy Chen.

 If there are any changes or comments you would like to have made in respect to this project, please email `tucker.854@osu.edu`.
 I appreciate any feedback and will usually respond within 1-2 business days.